ATLAS: Adaptive Trading with LLM AgentS Through Dynamic Prompt Optimization and Multi-Agent Coordination: Introduction

 \section{Introduction}

-Financial markets represent one of humanity's most complex decision-making environments, requiring synthesis of vast information from technical indicators and fundamental analysis to breaking news and market sentiment.
-Large Language Models (LLMs) introduce new possibilities for financial decision-making through their ability to process diverse data sources and reason over complex scenarios.
+Financial markets represent one of humanity's most complex decision-making environments, requiring synthesis of vast information, from technical indicators and fundamental analysis to breaking news and market sentiment.
+LLMs introduce new possibilities for financial decision-making through their ability to process diverse data sources and reason over complex scenarios.

-From the model’s perspective, financial trading serves as an ideal testbed due to its combination of unambiguous metrics, sequential complexity, multimodal reasoning requirements, and inherent stochasticity.
+From the model's perspective, financial trading serves as an ideal testbed: it combines unambiguous metrics, sequential complexity, multimodal reasoning requirements, and inherent stochasticity.
 Unlike synthetic benchmarks, markets provide extensive historical data without simulation bias and reward genuine understanding over pattern memorization.
 LLMs can therefore be tasked to make decisions under uncertainty, revealing capabilities in complex reasoning \cite{he-etal-2025-breaking}, market understanding \cite{li-etal-2025-investorbench}, and high-risk decision-making \cite{hung-etal-2023-walking}.

-Turning these capabilities into reliable systems raises practical questions: i) how a model adapts with delayed, noisy rewards, ii) how diverse signals form coherent guidance, and iii) how decisions are expressed to align with executable market actions.
-Recent progress touches parts of this space, yet adaptation under delayed feedback and action space expressivity remain under-specified.

-We introduce ATLAS (Adaptive Trading with LLM AgentS) to address these points.
-ATLAS centers on \emph{Adaptive-OPRO}, a prompt optimization mechanism for sequential settings, and an \emph{order-aware} decision layer that ties model outputs to execution.
-Structured analyses of market data, news, and fundamentals provide consistent inputs to the decision policy, while optimized instructions determine how these inputs are synthesized over time.
-Our experiments show that different LLMs develop distinct trading behaviors and that the combination of adaptive prompting with coordinated inputs improves decision quality over fixed prompts.
-Crucially, we find that reflection-based reasoning, although often assumed to be beneficial, can degrade performance in well-tuned systems, and that single-run evaluations can conceal substantial variance and lead to unstable conclusions.

-These findings outline practical principles for deploying LLMs in high-stakes settings with sequential decisions under real-world uncertainty.
-In parallel, ATLAS improves explainability of agent decisions through explicit order specifications, structured analyst inputs, and transparent prompt evolution, supporting collaboration with financial experts and more reliable deployment.
+Despite this potential, stock market decision-making introduces inherent challenges beyond stochasticity.
+Decisions require synthesizing heterogeneous signals such as price dynamics, market conditions, and firm-specific developments into coherent actions.
+Moreover, in high-stakes financial environments where capital is continuously at risk, static decision policies are insufficient; decision patterns must be revised by incorporating market feedback as it unfolds, enabling continuous behavioral adaptation.

+Consequently, turning LLM capabilities into reliable trading systems raises two key queries: (i) how diverse signals are synthesized into coherent guidance, and (ii) how models adapt their behavior through continuous market interaction.
+While recent work explores these issues partly, their systematic study in realistic trading settings is limited.